 Let me begin by saying – Homebirths are not for everyone and birthing in hospital is not ideal for all women.
 Research suggest however there are a percentage of low risk women who can safely deliver their babies at home.

-It is important we respect the needs of all women.
 That we respect women will make individual choices and hopefully decisions that honour their needs, be that a casearean or natural birth.
 All births involve an element of risk and women need to be confident with their preparation and their choices.

 Simon and I have experienced a variety of different births, at birth centres, hospitals and home.
 We are very aware that hospitals play an integral role in critical care but we are also very aware that private midwives are extremely skilled and hold mother and baby “safety ” paramount.
 Research suggests that far too often hospitals interfere with births prematurely, which results in harm to mothers and babies (causing both short and long-term consequences).
 Unfortunately “unnecessary intervention” is not a topic readily conveyed to the public .